aquasecurity/tracee/docs/docs/policies/rules.md

 ## Data filter

-Events contain data that can be filtered.
+Every event contain data that can be filtered.

+For example:

 ```yaml
 apiVersion: tracee.aquasec.com/v1beta1